 The Township has in effect two labor agreements.
-The collective bargaining agreement with Teamsters Local 773 was renewed in 2017 and was effective through December 31, 2020.
-A new agreement was negotiated in 2021.
-The South Whitehall Township Police's labor agreement is effective through December 31, 2019.
-A tentative agreement was reached to extend the contract through December 31, 2021.
+The collective bargaining agreement with Teamsters Local 773 was renewed in 2021 and is effective through December 31, 2024.
+The South Whitehall Township Police's labor agreement was renewed in 2021 and is effective through December 31, 2026.